 There are plenty more Stephen King adaptations on the horizon, including Sleeping Beauties, Revival, and the long-awaited The Talisman, so let’s hope they evoke nightmares of the best kind and not the execrable nightmares of Dreamcatcher and the like that have disappointed fans of the esteemed horror author.

-Lee Brown is a UK-based freelance writer, and has written movie-related articles for such websites as Flickering Myth, Blasting News, and So The Theory Goes.
+Lee Brown is a UK-based freelance writer, and has written movie-related articles for such websites as Flickering Myth, Screen Rant, and So The Theory Goes.
 In his spare time, Lee continues to write, focussing on story writing, playwriting, and poetry.
 Some of Lee’s work has been published in printed and eBook formats, and he has had one play transmitted over local radio.
 He is an avid movie buff and TV binge-watcher, and probably spends more time than he should sat behind a pillow watching horror movies from his sofa!